 The Gender Analytics: Possibilities (GA:P) Event Series is an exciting multi-session online series.
 This unique online experience will highlight how emerging areas of analytics applied to issues around diversity and gender shape risks and opportunities for many organizations, operations and outcomes.
 Experts in data analytics, gender, and diversity, and inclusion more broadly will share their research and insights to an audience of business, academic, and government leaders.

 The GA:P Event Series is being planned jointly by two Rotman research centers, the Institute for Gender and the Economy (GATE) and TD Management Data and Analytics Lab co-organized by Susan Christoffersen (Co-Academic Director, TD MDAL), Sarah Kaplan (Director, GATE) and Matt Mitchell (Co-Academic Director, TD MDAL).

-This event is co-hosted by the Institute for Gender and the Economy and the TD Management Data Analytics Lab.
+This event was co-hosted by the Institute for Gender and the Economy and the TD Management Data Analytics Lab.